codespin-ai/scratchpad-js/README.md

 # Codebox

-Executes commands in Docker containers with local filesystem access.
-Built for secure command execution in development workflows.
+Built to LLM Agents to make code changes safely.
+Executes commands in Docker containers with local filesystem access scoped to project directories.

 ## Install